 If you do not undertake any estate planning, the law of the state where you live will do it for you.
-Your property will be distributed to your "heirs at law" - usually your surviving spouse and children, if any, and if none, then your parents, siblings, and so on.
-Your assets will be distributed outright, and the Probate Court will appoint someone to oversee the distribution process.
+Your property will be distributed to your "distributees" (those entitled to take or share in the property of a decedent under New York law) - usually your surviving spouse and children, if any, and if none, then your parents, siblings, and so on.
+Your assets will be distributed outright, and the Surrogate's Court will appoint someone to oversee the distribution process.
 That person, called an "Administrator", has very limited powers and often must return to Court for authorization to take many relatively routine actions, for example, to sell a house.
 This process can be quite cumbersome, expensive and time-consuming.